 - Accelerated Growth.
 “Managing a rapidly expanding business.”
 Agencies adding lots of new business and staff.

 - Realignment.
 “Reenergizing a previously successful agency that now faces problems.”
 Potentially large traditional alphabet soup shops

 - Sustaining Success.
 “Preserving the vitality of a successful agency and taking it to the next level.”
 Longtime creative hot shops

 As much as I’d love to make a few judgements on whether you’re working at a “turnaround” vs. an “accelerated growth” shop, you will learn these things as you research the agency and interview for the job.
 But the point here is to know that not all agencies are in the same business situation.
 Even if they’re branded the same.
 For instance, JWT Chicago is very different than JWT NY.

 And, I think this same kind of thinking can apply to a specific piece of client business you’re on.
-Your challenges and opportunities are different for a new piece of business are different for a legacy brand your new agency has had for many years.
+Your challenges and opportunities are different on a new piece of business versus a legacy brand your new agency has had for many years.

 Note I’m not talking about the brand’s marketing and marketing communication challenges.
 (But that could have an impact.)
 I’m talking about how this client fits in the agency’s overall portfolio of business.
 Things that define this will include:

 - Revenue size (and % share of agency)

 - Tenure (both client and agency side)